meta-learn/meta-learn.github.io/2020/index.md

 ### Formatting

-Papers must be in the latest [NeurIPS format](neurips_2020.sty), but with a maximum of 6 pages (excluding references and supplementary material).
-Papers should be anonymized upon submission.

-We understand that many submissions might be previously unsuccessful submissions to conferences such as NeurIPS or ICML.
-In this case, submissions may be 8 pages, but we ask that you **include the conference reviews and meta-review and as part of supplementary materials.** Please detail how your submission has been revised based on these reviews, or provide reasoning for why no changes have been made.
-Please note that, although papers which have been already reviewed and suitably revised will be considered stronger, they are still subject to review and might be rejected due to a lack of fit with the workshop.
+The submission window for this workshop is now closed.
+Decision notifications were sent out October 30th, 2020.
+Thank you to all who submitted!

+We have provided a modified `.sty` file [here](neurips_2020.sty) that appropriately lists the name of the workshop when `\neuripsfinal` is enabled.
+Please use this style files in conjunction with corresponding LaTeX `.tex` template from the [NeurIPS website](https://neurips.cc/Conferences/2020/PaperInformation/StyleFiles) to submit a final camera-ready copy.
+The camera-ready can be up to <b>8 pages</b>.

-Accepted papers and additional supplementary material will be made available on the workshop website.
-However, this does not constitute an archival publication, and no formal workshop proceedings will be made available, meaning contributors are free to publish their work in archival journals or conferences.
+Accepted papers and supplementary material will be made available on the workshop website.
+However, these do not constitute archival publications and no formal workshop proceedings will be made available, meaning contributors are free to publish their work in archival journals or conferences.

-The three best papers submitted will be presented as 15-minute contributed talks.

-Submissions can be made at [https://cmt3.research.microsoft.com/METALEARN2020/Submission/Index](https://cmt3.research.microsoft.com/METALEARN2020/Submission/Index).
-The submission portal has now closed.

 ### FAQ

-1. Can supplementary material be added beyond the 6-page limit, and are there any restrictions on it?
+1. Can supplementary material be added beyond the 6-page limit for submissions, and are there any restrictions on it?

    Yes, you may include additional supplementary material, but you should ensure that the main paper is self-contained, since looking at supplementary material is at the discretion of the reviewers.
 The supplementary material should also follow the same NeurIPS format as the paper and be limited to a reasonable amount (max 10 pages in addition to the main submission).